What is the J1 Trainee visa and the requirements to get it?

 In terms of health coverage, you will be covered by the health insurance of your sponsor, included in the fees.
 This is a huge advantage since medical costs in the United States are very expensive.

-In addition, your employer has tax benefits to hire you on a J-1 visa.
+In addition to have no lawyer fees at the beginning and no healthcare coverage fees every month, your employer and yourself have tax benefits with a J-1 visa.
 This visa is actually exempt of:

-- Unemployment tax since it is an exchange program visa and not a visa to immigrate to the United States.
+- Federal and State Unemployment taxes since it is an exchange program visa and not a visa to immigrate to the United States.
 So you will never be technically unemployed in the USA.

-This will save your company about 7.79%.
+This will save your company about 7.79%, and 7.11% on your own taxes.
 Here is a tab resuming J1 Trainee tax benefits:

 |Social charges paid by the employer||FICA||FUTA